kirchner/elm-agenda/README.md

 [parser]: http://package.elm-lang.org/packages/elm-tools/parser/1.0.2/

+## How to use this library?

+We explain a simple use case where `Agenda`'s might be handy.
+Also, take a look at the `demo` directory in this repository.

 Suppose you are writing a vector graphics program.
 You want the user to be able to add a line segment